Grigoriopol

-In 1996 and in 2002, the town was the centre of a dispute regarding the attempts of local Moldavian inhabitants to use the Romanian language (written with Latin script characters) in the local Moldavian school, which is against the policy of the government of Transnistria.
+In 1996 and in 2002, the town was the centre of a dispute regarding the attempts of local Moldovan inhabitants to use the Romanian language (written with Latin script characters) in the local school, which is against the policy of the government of Transnistria.
 The Transnistrian press attacked the local authorities "that allowed the fifth column of Moldova in Transnistria to operate".
-The head of the Parent-Teacher Association of the Moldavian school, Mihai Speian, was arrested by the Transnistrian authorities on August 28, 2002.
+The head of the Parent-Teacher Association of the school, Mihai Speian, was arrested by the Transnistrian authorities on August 28, 2002.
 He was released on September 12, following a protest by the Organization for Security and Co-operation in Europe mission in Moldova.
 The school was moved to the village of Doroțcaia, Dubăsari district, which is in the area controlled by the Republic of Moldova.

+Demographics

-In 1989, the population of the city was 11,712.
-According to the 2004 Census in Transnistria, the city itself had 11,473 inhabitants, including 5,570 Moldavians, 3,275 Russians, 2,248 Ukrainians, 83 Germans, 67 Belarusians, 63 Bulgarians, 46 Armenians, 39 Poles, 26 Gagauzians, 14 Jews, and 42 others and non-declared.
+According to the 2004 Census in Transnistria, the city itself had 11,473 inhabitants, including 5,570 Moldovans (48.55%), 3,275 Russians (28.55%), 2,248 Ukrainians (19.59%), 83 Germans, 67 Belarusians, 63 Bulgarians, 46 Armenians, 39 Poles, 26 Gagauzians, 14 Jews, and 42 others and non-declared.

+In 1897, the ethnic make-up, by mother tongue, was 49.2% Romanian, 24.1% Russian, 10.9% Jewish, 9.3% Ukrainian, 5.3% Armenian.